markstringer-dti/markstringer-dti.github.io/dti.md

 A trench warfare project is a bad situation.
 Experience of working on one can be one of the best reasons to get over your reluctance to tackle issues as soon as they come up.
 Once you have worked on a trench warfare project, you might be much keener to call out problems the minute you see them on your next project.
 But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
 At the same time this project might be struggling with several other problems.

 If nobody is being sensible about the deadline, that greatly increases the chances they're also not being sensible about some other things.
-Like ignoring all the indications that the fancy new technology that the project uses isn't ready.
-Or maybe trying to get the project delivered "under the radar" whilst knowing full well that at some point the giant "Monty Python" foot of regulation is going to stop it dead in its tracks.
+Maybe they are ignoring all the indications that the fancy new technology that the project uses isn't ready.
+Or maybe trying to get the project delivered "under the radar".
+Even though they know full well that at some point the giant "Monty Python" foot of regulation is going to stop it dead in its tracks.

 I don't know if the reallife Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since I heard it: "I don't solve people's problems, I televise them."